Opting for Constructive Conflict In Place of Dysfunction

 Avoiding Groupthink with Diverse Perspectives

-The best leaders avoid groupthink by surrounding themselves with people who have diverse views, styles, and perspectives.
-This diversity of opinion helps leaders view a problem from all angles.
+Effective leaders avoid groupthink by deliberately surrounding themselves with people who hold diverse views , styles , and perspectives .
+This diversity of opinion enables leaders and their teams to view a problem from all angles, reducing blind spots and increasing the quality of decisions made under pressure (Siegel, 2021).

 Harvard Business School professor Francesca Gino emphasizes that the key to effective group decision-making is constructive dissent.
-We often wrap up negotiations too quickly and leave value on the table because we fear disagreeing with others.
-By contrast, when we not only feel free to disagree with others but also are encouraged to do so, we open the door to different perspectives and foster a more rigorous decision-making or negotiation process.
+Teams often wrap up negotiations too quickly and leave value on the table because they fear disagreeing with others.
+By contrast, when team members not only feel free to disagree but are actively encouraged to do so, they open the door to different perspectives and foster a more rigorous decision-making process (Barrett, 2022).

 Historical Context: Lincoln’s Team of Rivals

 The notion that conflict and dissent contribute to more informed decisions has a long history in American politics.
 After his election in 1860, Abraham Lincoln appointed all three of his rivals for the Republican nomination to his cabinet.
-Historian Doris Kearns Goodwin argued in her bestseller Team of Rivals: The Political Genius of Abraham Lincoln that Lincoln benefited from working with his former enemies.
-However, historian James Oakes argued that Lincoln succeeded not because of the “contentious, envious, and often dysfunctional collection of prima donnas” who surrounded him but in spite of them.
+Historian Doris Kearns Goodwin argued in her bestseller Team of Rivals: The Political Genius of Abraham Lincoln.

 Managing Constructive Conflict

-Diversity of opinion has many benefits, but it also can make it more likely that team conflict will become unconstructive, distracting, and damaging.
-Nearly all of recent research on conflict, found that when negotiating teams disagree on substantive issues, the process of reconciling their disagreements can lead them to better outcomes.
-However, if the conflict becomes personal, the team is likely to be far less productive.
+Diversity of opinion has many benefits, but it also can make it more likely that team conflict will become unconstructive , distracting , and damaging .
+Nearly all recent research on conflict found that when negotiating teams disagree on substantive issues, the process of reconciling their disagreements can lead them to better outcomes.

 Promoting Constructive Conflict in Team Negotiation